-I was caught in a never ending cycle and I swear I was looking for an end, especially with three of the four children entering college within a year of each other in my near future.
+I want an end, especially with three of my four children entering college within a year of each other in my near future.

 What about the second challenge?

-Naturally, we were spending more then we were bringing in.
+Naturally, we were spending more than we were bringing in.

 We were the “typical” American family living outside of our means and I hated myself for it.

-Challenge nine was somewhat easier then I thought; not in regard to aging, but I have come to find a few substitutions of my own there.
-She has numerous ways to make substitutions that anyone could benefit from.
+Challenge nine was somewhat easier than I thought.
+BusyBudgeter has numerous ways to make substitutions that anyone could benefit from.

 We were in the “messy middle” just like she said and Challenge 10 didn’t care.

-I have a secret: I remember taking Dave Ramsey’s course on Financial Freedom and just wanting to be that guy: crying in the shower of a multi-million dollar house and everything still working out.
+So when I heard Dave Ramsey’s course on Financial Freedom I could related.
+He was crying in the shower of a multi-million dollar house going bankrupt.
+Then everything worked out.

 So, my dad, and the dream, what do they have to do with any of this?
 I just wanted to take care of my dad when he got sick.
 We were states away and locked into debt that limited our ability to move.